-Not at this point.
-The new APIs and infrastructure are different, so you must build for these devices separately.
+No. The APIs and infrastructure are different, so you must build for each of these devices separately.

 No. The BlackBerry 10 Dev Alpha is not a BlackBerry 10 device.
-It is a testing device for developers who want hardware for testing their BlackBerry 10 applications as they build them.
+It is a testing device for developers who want hardware for testing their BlackBerry 10 apps as they build them.

 We are committed to you and the developer community.
 We want to make sure you have the best software tools to build your app, and with this device, the best hardware to test.

-12. Why can't I access BlackBerry 10 applications that I've seen demoed at BlackBerry 10 Jam events?
+Why can't I access BlackBerry 10 apps that I've seen demoed at BlackBerry 10 Jam events?

 This is not indicative of BlackBerry 10 hardware or software.
 This is test device that allows you access to features you need most to test apps, such as camera and browser.

-14. Can I use BlackBerry 10 Dev Alpha as my primary phone?
+Can I use my BlackBerry 10 Dev Alpha as my primary phone?

-Although, the BlackBerry 10 Dev Alpha will have cellular connectivity, this is a stripped down OS for testing purposes and the experience of the device would be limited by that.
+Although, the BlackBerry 10 Dev Alpha will have cellular connectivity, this is a stripped down OS for testing purposes and the experience of the device is limited by that.